Strong-AI-Lab/A-Neural-Symbolic-Paradigm/README.md

 ```

  ## Acknowledgement
  Thanks to the author of the [DeepLogic: Towards End-to-End Differentiable Logical Reasoning](https://github.com/nuric/deeplogic), for his advice and help in understanding and reproducing his work.
 This is of great help to me in completing this research and future research.
-Also Thanks Tim Hartill who developed CONCEPTRULES V1 and CONCEPTRULES V2 datasets.
+Also Thanks [Tim Hartil](https://github.com/timhartill) who developed CONCEPTRULES V1 and CONCEPTRULES V2 datasets.

  Thanks to the help from [FacebookAI: fairseq](https://github.com/pytorch/fairseq) for my replication to the experiment result from [Transformers as Soft Reasoners over Language](https://arxiv.org/abs/2002.05867).
 Here is my replication notes [Finetuning RoBERTa on RACE tasks](https://github.com/14H034160212/fairseq/blob/master/examples/roberta/README.race.md) to the [Transformers as Soft Reasoners over Language](https://arxiv.org/abs/2002.05867).